Groundhog Day starring Bill Murray and Andie MacDowell, is a 1993 seasonal favorite for many of us old house lovers.

-The Inn featured in the 1993 film is actually located in Woodstock, Illinois!
+The Inn featured in the film is actually located in Woodstock, Illinois.

-Here’s a recent photo of the Inn during winter, the way it appeared in Groundhog Day:
+Here’s a recent photo of the Inn during winter, looking very much the way it appeared in Groundhog Day:

-Unfortunately for us old house lovers, only the exterior scenes were actually filmed at the Inn.
-All the interiors scenes of the Cherry Street Inn were built and filmed on a soundstage in a warehouse nearby.
+Unfortunately, only the exterior scenes were actually filmed at the Inn.
+All the interior scenes of the Cherry Street Inn were built and filmed on a soundstage in a warehouse nearby.

-The home was a private house at the time of filming in 1992 (not a B&B) and the film crew only went inside to turn on lamps for proper lighting effects for the exterior shots.
+The home was a private house at the time of filming in 1992 (not a B&B) and the film crew only went inside to get shots out the window and to turn on lamps for proper lighting effects for the exterior shots.

 Even still, you get a sense of déjà vu from looking out the upstairs window to the street below as Bill Murray’s character Phil did each day: